rui-vp-fernandes/models/specs/howto.md

-# How to use FIWARE Harmonised Data Models in your projects
+# How to use Smart Data Models in your projects

-This section aims to provide few simple guidelines for the adoption of FIWARE Harmonised Data Models.
-Readers interested into modifying or creating new data models should refer to [Data models guidelines](guidelines.md).
+This section aims to provide few simple guidelines for the adoption of Smart Data Models.
+Readers interested into modifying or creating new data models should refer to [Data models guidelines](https://github.com/smart-data-models/data-models/blob/master/guidelines.md).
 This guide is not exhaustive and does not aim to cover the specifics of each model, rather it provides general usage tips valid for most of the existing models and for expected models in the future.